Department of Aerospace Studies

 Non-Traditional ROTC Program

-Students who do not enroll in Air Force ROTC in their first semester are still eligible to participate in the program.
-They will participate in the same academic courses, leadership laboratory, and physical training as traditional cadets.
+Students who do not enroll in Air Force ROTC in their first semester may still be eligible to participate in the program.
+If so, they will participate in the same academic courses, leadership laboratory, and physical training as traditional cadets.
 All non-traditional cadets will be required to complete AERO 101, AERO 102, AERO 201, and AERO 202 prior to attending field training.

 Interested Students